 The Intrasystem Concurrent Enrollment program permits students to enroll in classes on a space-available basis at CSUN and another CSU campus simultaneously.
 There is no limit to the number of times a student may enter this program as long as an application is filed each semester within the application deadlines outlined by the host campus.
 For an Intrasystem Concurrent Enrollment application and instructions, go to the Student Forms website.
 Financial Aid recipients, see Special Groups.

 Note: Participating CSU students pay their tuition and other fees at their home campus.
-Incoming CSU students wishing to enroll in CSUN classes through Intrasystem Concurrent Enrollment should apply during CSUN's Application Filing Periods.
+Incoming CSU students wishing to enroll in CSUN classes through Intrasystem Concurrent Enrollment should apply during the filing periods published in the CSUN Admissions Calendar.

 The Intrasystem Visitor Program allows continuing CSUN students to enroll in one term at another CSU campus.
 Outgoing CSUN students should make arrangements with the CSUN Office of Admissions and Records within the application deadlines outlined by the host campus.
 For an Intrasystem Visitor Program application and instructions, go to the Student Forms website.
 Financial Aid recipients, see Special Groups.

 Note: Participating CSU students pay their tuition and other fees at their host campus.
-Incoming CSU students wishing to enroll in CSUN classes through the Intrasystem Visitor Program should apply during CSUN's Application Filing Periods.
+Incoming CSU students wishing to enroll in CSUN classes through the Intrasystem Visitor Program should apply during the filing periods published in the CSUN Admissions Calendar.

 The National Student Exchange (NSE) provides full-time CSUN students with an opportunity to attend one of more than 190 other colleges and universities across the United States, U.S. territories and some Canadian provinces, usually at a cost similar to what they would pay to attend CSUN.
 NSE offers students the opportunity to experience college life and course work in a new location for a semester or year, to live in another regional culture, and to travel.
 If eligible, students can apply for Financial Aid.
 Undergraduate students are eligible to apply for NSE if they are currently enrolled, attend full-time, and have a minimum GPA of 2.5.
 Students may apply at all undergraduate class levels (freshman, sophomore, junior or senior).
 Graduate students should discuss NSE with their graduate program coordinator.